You know, Snirdly just had an interesting observation.

 And even if they do happen to get a job, it's going to get not fair.

-They're going to get fired, mistreated by ugly, unfortunate, mean spirited bosses.
+They're going to get fired, mistreated by ugly, unfortunate, mean-spirited bosses.

 And so the government and the Democrat Party is there to make sure that the little guy, after getting stepped on by the system, at least gets his share.

-Now, wait, Snurdley, Snurley.
+Now, wait, Snerdley.

-Now you're right, Snurley.
+Now, you're right, Snertle.

-Well, he said, what little guy?
+He said, what little guy?

-I'm talking attitude, Snurtley.
+I'm talking attitude, Snerdley.

 You got to understand how these people have been raised.